 Period 2020 2021 2022 2023 2024 2025 Total

 Amount of aid (CZK) 150,000 250,000 250,000 275,000 200,000 100,000 1,225,000

-thous.
+thou.

+The expected programme period is from 2020 to 2025.
+The first public tender for project selection under the programme was announced in 2019, with subsequent public tenders to be announced annually from 2020 to 2023.
 The expected maximum project duration is 36 months.
 The project period must not extend beyond the period of the entire programme.

 The expected average aid intensity over the programme period is 74%.
 The aid intensity defined as a percentage of approved project costs is calculated separately for each project, each beneficiary and each additional participant.
 Where funding is granted to enterprises pursuant to the GBER, the maximum aid intensities defined therein apply.
+If the Programme conditions are met, the maximum aid intensity for research organisations is 100%.
 The planned maximum funding for a single project with participants from the Czech Republic is CZK 25m.